lip6/coriolis/documentation/PythonTutorial/Netlist.rst

 master net, the component which has the biggest area.

 .. note:: **Component selection.** Not all the components of a net can be
-	  selected for connexion through a RoutingPad_.
+	  selected for connection through a RoutingPad_.
 The candidates must have been flagged with the NetExternalComponents_ class.

 	  See `3.6.3 Creating a Component`_.